andreipfeiffer/css-in-js/README.md

 The solution looked interesting, because it is supposed to be very light weight.

-### Fela

-Didn't manage to start it with Next.js + TypeScript.
-The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-fela) uses an older version, today we have version 11.5.
-The example doesn't work, because the API has changed.

-It looked like a pretty solid approach, with big API, huge documentation and many users.

 ### Astroturf

 Didn't manage to start it with Next.js + TypeScript.
 The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-astroturf) uses an older version of Next.js.